wanderine/BayesianUncertaintyDiffusion/README.md

 ./download.sh
 ```

 for simplicity.
-Unzip all files.
+Unzip all files, and for example pick 20 controls and 20 schizophrenics.
 Now preprocess the diffusion data, using eddy_correct or eddy in FSL, see preprocess.sh for an example with eddy_correct (which is much faster than eddy)

 ```
-./preprocess.sh
+./preprocessall.sh
 ```

 Now run Bayesian FA posterior estimation for every preprocessed subject, using the modified dipy scripts available here https://github.com/jsjol/dipy , this will result in 1000 FA maps per subject (i.e. a lot of data), in our case for example called control_subject_001_dwi_corrected_fa.nii.gz and schz_subject_001_dwi_corrected_fa.nii.gz